Classically stable non-singular cosmological bounces

 Most recently, a no-go theorem claiming that singularities are unavoidable in NEC-violating Galileon theories was presented in Ref.~\cite{Libanov:2016kfc} and further generalized in \cite{Kobayashi:2016xpl}.
-Their argument is equivalent to the statement that $\gamma(t)$ in Eq.~\eqref{gammaSol} must have a zero-point crossing or diverge for some value of $\bar{t}$ for the Galileon Lagrangian in Eq.~\eqref{FullLagrangian}.
-It is important to note, though, that the conclusion only depends on the cubic Galileon form of the action.
-The zero-point crossing or divergence occurs whether or not there is NEC violation or a bounce, so long as the action is described by Eq.~\eqref{FullLagrangian}.
-In particular, when there is a bounce, the theorem says nothing about whether $\bar{t}$ occurs during, before or after the bounce.
-We have demonstrated, in fact, that $\bar{t}$ does not have to occur during the NEC-violating bounce stage.
-As a practical matter, that may suffice for constructing fully stable non-singular bouncing cosmologies since, before and after the bounce stage, it is expected that other forms of energy are non-negligible and even dominant, so that the Lagrangian in Eq~\eqref{FullLagrangian} is no longer applicable.
-Although one can easily envisage how to construct examples in which the Galileon decays into or is overtaken by a NEC satisfying component before or after the bounce, as considered in Refs.~\cite{Libanov:2016kfc,Kobayashi:2016xpl,Kolevatov:2016ppi}, a reliable calculation of stability requires an expanded gauge-invariant treatment compared to these earlier analyses.
-We will present the analysis and examples in forthcoming work \cite{Ijjas:2016vtq}.
-Also, as we will show in \cite{ijjas1}, simply extending the Galileon action to include the next-order interaction suffices to obtain non-singular cosmological bouncing solutions that are fully stable for all finite times.
+Their argument is equivalent to the statement that $\gamma(t)$ in Eq.~\eqref{gammaSol} must have a zero-point crossing or diverge for some value of $\bar{t}$ for the Galileon Lagrangian in Eq.~\eqref{FullLagrangian} with $V(\phi)\equiv 0$.
+It is important to note, though, that the theorem relies on the assumption that this Lagrangian applies for all times and does not say anything about whether $\bar{t}$ occurs during, before or after the bounce.
+We have demonstrated that $\bar{t}$ does not have to occur during or near the NEC-violating bounce stage.
+As a practical matter, that suffices for constructing non-singular bouncing cosmologies.
+Before and after the bounce stage, other forms of energy are non-negligible and even dominant, so the Lagrangian in Eq~\eqref{FullLagrangian} is not to be applicable.
+We will present examples in forthcoming work \cite{IjjasSteinhG2}.

 {\it Acknowledgements.} We thank Frans Pretorius and Vasileios Paschalidis for helpful discussions and comments on the manuscript and we thank Valery Rubakov for stimulating discussions during the PCTS workshop ``Rethinking Cosmology" in May 2016.
 This research was partially supported by the U.S. Department of Energy under grant number DEFG02-91ER40671.